 The Art of Cutting and Bending Rebar

-- Don’t underestimate the power of a bolt cutter; these devices are primarily used to remove padlocks and chains, but they are also effective at snapping rebar.
-The cutting force alone is enough to chop through reinforced steel like butter.
+Don’t underestimate the power of a bolt cutter; of course, you can use these devices to remove padlocks and chains, but they are also effective at snapping rebar.
+The cutting force alone is enough to chop through smaller diameters of reinforced steel.
 This is a handy tool to have around when you need to quickly trim a piece of rebar down to size or if you have a number of sticks to tend to.
 The caveat is the cleanliness of the cut.
 If a job requires a clean cut – you are almost always better off to use a manual or power tool designed for cutting rebar with a clean cut that does not leave dangerous edges or that could accidentally bend the rebar end.

-One contributor suggested that a rebar bending job can be completed by securing a bar in a vice, add heat via a torch to make the steel malleable and then use a pipe to bend it.
+One contributor suggested that a rebar bending job can be completed by securing a bar in a vice, and adding heat, and using a torch to make the steel malleable.
+Then use a pipe to bend it.

-Despite all of these clever ways to cut and bend rebar when in a bind without the appropriate tools, the safest work environment is created when one has access to the right tools, such as portable or stationary rebar tools.
+The safest work environment is created when one has access to the right tools, such as portable or stationary rebar tools.
 Browse our selection today or check out our complete guide to working with rebar.